JoeTheGuitarist/documentation_docs/Docs/publishing_guide.md

 	* Create a directory for your file (https://github.com/ARMmbed/repo/doc/readme.md).

 3. Feel free to create more than one MD file.
-You should probably have readme.md as the main, though, cause most people will look at it first.
+But you should probably have readme.md as the main, because most people will look at it first.
 Then you can add files like API.md, changelog.md and depricated.md.

 ## docs.mbed.com

 Documentation living on GitHub can be published on [docs.mbed.com](http://docs.mbed.com) using your mbed account:

 - Log into docs.mbed.com with your **developer.mbed.org** credentials.
-You'll be taken to your dashboard.

 <span style="background-color: #F0F0F5; text-align:center;display:block; height:100%; padding:10px;">![Logging in](Images/DocsLogin.png)</span>

+- You are taken to your dashboard.

 - Click **Import a Project**.